hamadnmirza/Customer-Support-Agent/README.md

 ## Overview

-Alex is an AI application that evaluates customer support replies for empathy, accuracy, completeness, and tone.
-It suggests improved responses, learns from human approvals, and integrates seamlessly with Zendesk.
+Alex is an intelligent QA assistant that reviews customer support responses in real-time, providing actionable feedback to maintain consistent quality across your team.
+Think of Alex as your tireless QA lead who never sleeps—evaluating empathy, accuracy, completeness, and tone while learning from your team's best practices.
+Alex was built to demonstrate: how AI can augment (not replace) human expertise in customer-facing operations while maintaining brand voice and quality standards.

 By combining LLM reasoning, memory feedback loops, and human supervision, Alex demonstrates how enterprises can achieve consistent, high-quality customer experiences while reducing manual review effort.